strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 As mentioned, we recommend using Cruise Control where possible.
 Currently Strimzi offers first-class support for three use cases:

-* Global cluster balancing.
+* Balancing the whole cluster.
   This uses the `KafkaRebalance` custom resource.
-* Automatically assigning replicas to newly-added brokers.
+* Assigning replicas to newly-added brokers.
 This uses a `KafkaRebalance` with `spec.mode` set to `add-broker`, which was added in Strimzi 0.29.
-* Automatically reassigning replicas away from brokers prior to scaling down the cluster.
+* Reassigning replicas away from brokers prior to scaling down the cluster.
 This uses a `KafkaRebalance` with `spec.model` set to `remove-broker`.
 This was also added in Strimzi 0.29.

 These use cases are covered extensively in [the documentation](https://strimzi.io/docs/operators/latest/configuring.html#cruise-control-concepts-str).
-So if this is the kind of rebalancing you need you can stop reading the rest of this post.

 The Strimzi community is also planning further integration with Cruise Control:

 * Simplifying the existing rebalancing functionality using [auto-approval](https://github.com/strimzi/proposals/blob/main/038-optimization-proposal-autoapproval.md).
+* Automatic rebalance on scaling the broker up/down [auto-rebalance](https://github.com/strimzi/proposals/pull/57).
 * Better supporting [changing the replication factor](https://github.com/strimzi/proposals/pull/50) of individual topics using the Topic Operator.

-Until those improvements are implemented it's possible to use the reassignment tool for these cases.

-There are a couple of other common use cases where the tool can be used:
+There are a couple of common use cases where the tool can be used:

 * Changing the preferred leader of one or more partitions.
   Followed by forcing the election of the preferred leader, this can be used to change the leadership of a given partition.